 Ever wonder how Stephen King comes up with all this wild shit?
-He tells you in his own words how he builds the architecture of each story, the details of every characters, and psychology of the perfect sentence.
+He tells you in his own words how he builds the architecture of each story, the details of every character, and the psychology of the perfect sentence.
 On Writing is a bible for anyone who wants to write and is a field-guide for King fans who get a filling history of the author’s upbringing and how he came to be, well, The King.
 Yep, he used to be poor and got so many rejection letters they couldn’t fit on his wall.
 A brilliant book about a brilliant mind.

 6. The Stand (1978)

 It’s a good ol’ end-of-the-world story.
-After an error by the Defense Department laboratory wipes out 99-percent of the population with a super flu, survivors go (understandably) berserk.
-Many readers (King fan or not) have called The Stand the best post-apocalyptic book ever (debatable).
+After an error by the Defense Department laboratory wipes out 99% of the population with a super flu, survivors go (understandably) berserk.
+Many readers (King fans or not) have called The Stand the best post-apocalyptic book ever (debatable).
 Needless to say, it did help define the genre and turn a ton of skeptics into sci-fi lovers.
 The common sentiment before reading this book is, “I didn’t think I’ll like it,” and it’s the best books that hit us over the head and make us believers.
 To really reap the full effect, crack open this book when you’re sick and have a couple down days to binge read.
 Preferably in an isolated cabin away from society.